ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 </launch>
 ```

-The size of the cell is given by the parameter in startmaptogridmap.launch:
+The size of the cell is given by the parameter **cell_size** in startmaptogridmap.launch:
 ```
 <launch>